dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deployment-overview.md

 tags: ["scheduler"]
 ---

-Use dbt Cloud's capabilities to run and seamlessly schedule a dbt job in production.
-Rather than run dbt commands manually from the command line, you can leverage the [dbt Cloud's in-app scheduling](/docs/deploy/job-scheduler) to automate how and when you execute your dbt production jobs.
+Use dbt Cloud's capabilities to seamlessly run a dbt job in production or staging environments.
+Rather than run dbt commands manually from the command line, you can leverage the [dbt Cloud's in-app scheduling](/docs/deploy/job-scheduler) to automate how and when you execute dbt.

 dbt Cloud offers the easiest way to run your dbt project in production.
 Your dbt production jobs should create the tables and <Term id="view">views</Term> that your business intelligence tools and end users query. <Term id="deploying">Deploying</Term> with dbt Cloud lets you:
 - Keep production data fresh on a timely basis